Yairama/pyminerpit/README.md

   3. Define Final of route(change in the code)
 To run the scrip just open a cmd in the dijkstra_pit folder and run the command `python Algorithm_Dijkstra.py` and you will se the results of route in the console.

-This script is base for create new algorithms or improve other like:Open pit limit optimization using dijkstra’s algorithm
+This script is base for create new algorithms or improve other like:_Open pit limit optimization using dijkstra’s algorithm_

 ### Open pit limit optimization using dijkstra’s algorithm
 _Using dijkstra's script:_